-- Page 2--

 didn't look natural.

 It was time to see if we could get to them.
-I volunteered myself.
-I enjoy a brisk hike.
+I volunteered myself and enjoyed the brisk hike.

 I was able to reach the hole on the right but didn't attempt to reach those